cferdinandi/jellyfish/README.md

 ### Global Settings

-You can pass options and callsbacks into Jellyfish through the `init()` function:
+You can pass options and callbacks into Jellyfish through the `init()` function:

 	jellyfish.init({
 		loadingIcon: 'img/loading.gif', // Image to display when image is loading